joshddunn/docker-phoenix/README.md

 # Fawkes 🔥

-This is a easy to use docker container for elixir and phoenix.
+This is an easy to use docker container for elixir and phoenix.

 Usage steps:
   1. clone this repository